If you’re younger than 30, you’ve never experienced a month in which the average surface temperature of the Earth was below average.

 I am not a fan of tracking month-by-month or even year-by-year averages and arguing over the statistical minutia of possible records.
 We live at a time when the Earth is definitively warming.
 And we know why: predominately, the increase of greenhouse gas warming due to increasing carbon dioxide in the atmosphere.
 Under current conditions, we should expect the planet to be warming.
 What would be more important news would be if we had a year, even a month, that was below average.

 The variability we observe in surface temperature comes primarily from understood patterns of weather.
 Many have heard of El Niño, when the eastern Pacific Ocean is warmer than average.
 The eastern Pacific is so large that when it is warmer than average, the entire planet is likely to be warmer than average.
 As we look at averages, 30 years, 10 years, or even one year, these patterns, some years warmer, some cooler, become less prominent.
 The trend of warming is large enough to mask the variability.
 The fact that there have been 30 years with no month below the 20th century average is a definitive statement that climate has changed.

 There are other reasons that this 30-year span of time is important.

 Thirty years is a length of time in which people plan.
 This includes personal choices – where to live, what job to take, how to plan for retirement.
 There are institutional choices – building bridges, building factories and power plants, urban flood management.
 There are resource management questions—assuring water supply for people, ecosystems, energy production and agriculture.
 There are many questions concerning how to build the fortifications and plan the migrations that sea-level rise will demand.
-We live at a time when the Earth is definitively warming.

 Thirty years is long enough to be convincing that the climate is changing, and short enough that we can conceive, both individually and collectively, what the future might hold.